mregtej/RandomUsers/README.md

 ## Potential improvements

-- 2 planning goals are still missing
+- 2 planned goals are still missing

-- Improving the UI experience when new users are fetched (when scroll-view reaches the bottom)
+- Improve the UI experience when new users are fetched (when scroll-view reaches the bottom)

 - Unit tests for WebService (Retrofit) and DAO (Room) still missing